finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

     return userName;
 }
 ```
 Here the expectedExecutionTime for the function "getUserNameFromDb" has been overriden to 1400 milliseconds (default was 1000 milliseconds).
 If the database query takes more than 1400 milliseconds to return the value or if the returned "userName" is NULL, then corresponding issues will be raised.
+An issue will be raised if an exception is raised inside a function that is being monitored by Fi.notes.

 #### Function overloading